-What "Is" Informatics?

-- Informatics is the study of discrete-event dynamical systems (automata, transition systems - ► A natural point of view for for people working on modeling and verification of "reactive systems" - Less so for data-intensive software developers and users

-What "Is" Informatics?

-- ► This fact is sometimes obscured by fancy formalisms: - ► Petri nets, process algebras, rewriting systems, temporal logics, Turing machines, programs - ► All honorable topics with intrinsic beauty, sometimes even applications and deep insights

-What "Is" Informatics?
+What "Is" Informatics ?

-- ► All honorable topics with intrinsic beauty, sometimes even applications and deep insights - ▶ But in an inter-disciplinary context they should be distilled to their essence to make sense to potential users.. - ..rather than intimidate them
+- Informatics is the study of discrete-event dynamical systems (automata, transition systems) - A natural point of view for those working on modeling and verification of "reactive systems" - Less natural for data-intensive software developers and users - This fact is sometimes obscured by fancy formalisms: - Petri nets, process algebras, rewriting systems, temporal logics, Turing machines, programs - All honorable topics with intrinsic beauty, sometimes even applications and deep insights - But in an inter-disciplinary context they should be distilled to their essence to make sense to potential users.. rather than intimidate them - In fact, the need to impress one's own community is a serious impediment in inter-disciplinary research